Compositionality for Quantitative Specifications: Specification theory

 where $M \triangleright M_1 = \{ (a_1 \obar a, t_3^i) \mid (a,\{ t_3^1 \by t_1^1,\dots, t_3^k \by t_1^k)\}) \in M, (a_1,t_1^i) \in M_1\}$, to guarantee consistency no matter which element of $\Tran_1(s_1^i)$, $s$ is composed with.

-\begin{example} Consider the two simple systems in Fig.~\ref{fi:quotientex} and their quotient under $\obarcap$, \ie~where label synchronization is intersection.
+\begin{example} Fig.~\ref{fi:quotientex} shows two simple specifications and their quotient under $\obarplus$, \ie~using addition of intervals for label synchronization (see Example~\ref{ex:composition}).
 During the construction and the translation back to DMTS, many states were eliminated as they were inconsistent (their $\Tran$-set was empty).
-For instance, there is no may transition to state $\{s_2/t_2\}$, because when it is composed with $t_2$ there is no guarantee of $\late$-transition, hence no guarantee to refine $s_2$. \end{example}
+For instance, there is no may transition to state $\{s_2/t_2\}$, because when it is composed with $t_2$ there is no guarantee of a $\late$-transition, hence no guarantee to refine $s_2$.